evrenkenanoglu/esp32_jlink_jtag_openocd_configs_vscode/README.md

-# ESP32 DEBUGGING WITH JLINK USING OPENOCD
+# ESP32 DEBUGGING WITH JLINK (USING OPENOCD) OVER JTAG INTERFACE

 In this project it's described how to set up a debugging environment for your esp32 on vscode and most important thing with a JLINK!!!
 This example tested with examples/cxx/pthread example in esp-idf sdk.